-Why and how did we sell Xocodiva, our artisan chocolate business?
+Why and how did we sell Xocodiva, our artisan chocolate business in October 2019?

 It felt right.

-We listened to the universe (guides, angels, whatever you choose).
+We listened to the universe (guides, angels, whatever name you choose).

-In neither of our wildest dreams did we imagine that in 2016 we'd move to Puerto Vallarta and own - be making artisan Belgian chocolate (and artisan ice cream).
-But it happened - and it all happened quickly and easily - when it's right, it's right.
+In neither of our wildest dreams did we imagine that in 2016 we'd move to Puerto Vallarta and own - be making artisan Belgian chocolate and artisan ice cream.
+But it happened - and it all happened quickly and easily - that's when you know you're listening to your soul.

 So why after almost three years did we sell Xocodiva, the chocolate business - especially since we were obsessed with what we were doing?